-Formal notification of admission will be announced by the College of Architecture, Art and Design by the first week of the summer term after the release of the final grades by the Office of the Registrar at the end of the spring semester.
+Formal notification of admission will be announced by the College of Architecture, Art and Design by the first week of the summer term after the release of the final grades by the Office

-In the event that there are more students who qualify for formal admission than available seats, candidates will be admitted based on academic achievement, and a waiting list will be established.
+In the event that there are more students who qualify for formal admission than available seats. candidates will be admitted based on academic achievement, and a waiting list will be established.
 However, if there are fewer students who qualify for formal admission than available seats, consideration will be given to students who have applied for a change of major.
 If seats are still available at the time of fall registration, consideration will also be given to students who fulfilled requirements during summer term.
 The same formal admission criteria apply.